Illauriel/voxel_shader/README.md

 ## Installation

 While originally stored in the `addons` folder following the convention of Zylann's voxelgame demo, you can place this shader anywhere in your Godot project structure.
+The shader uses includes from the voxelgame demo, so you also have to clone or download it and copy the necessary includes into your project.

 ## Features